- Start date: September

 Why this course?

-The School of Psychological Sciences & Health, in collaboration with the globally renowned Strathclyde Business School is offering a unique new Masters programme.
+The School of Psychological Sciences & Health, in collaboration with the globally renowned Strathclyde Business School offers this unique Masters programme.
 The distinctive nature of the programme lies in its flexible online mode of delivery.

-We're currently in the process of applying to the British Psychological Society for accreditation.
-Subject to this accreditation, this course will provide students with either no background, or an unaccredited background in psychology, the route to gain Graduate Basis for Chartered Membership with the British Psychological Society.
+Successful completion of this course, accredited by the British Psychological Society, will who have no background, or an unaccredited background, in psychology, the route to gain Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).

 It also provides opportunities to develop specialist knowledge in modules provided for the programme in Psychology for Business.

 Come along to our next drop-in session for Humanities & Social Sciences postgraduate degrees on Wednesday 29 January 2020.